zephyrproject-rtos/zephyr/boards/st/stm32f769i_disco/doc/index.rst

 Other hardware features are not yet supported on Zephyr porting.

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/st/stm32f769i_disco/stm32f769i_disco_defconfig`
-``boards/arm/stm32f769i_disco/stm32f769i_disco_defconfig``

 Pin Mapping
 ===========